Gregory S. Aldrete

-Gregory S. Aldrete (born 1966) is a Professor Emeritus of history and humanistic studies at the University of Wisconsin–Green Bay.
+Gregory S. Aldrete (born 1966) is an American classical historian.
+He is a professor emeritus of history and humanistic studies at the University of Wisconsin–Green Bay.

 Academic career

 He was the Frankenthal Professor of History and Humanities at the University of Wisconsin–Green Bay, where he had been teaching since 1995.
 His emphasis is on rhetoric and oratory, floods in Rome, ancient Greek and Roman history, and daily life in the Roman world.
 He earned his A.B. degree cum laude in History from Princeton University in 1988, and his M.A. degree in 1993 and Ph.D. in 1995, both in Ancient History from the University of Michigan.
 Aldrete speaks Latin, ancient Greek, Spanish, and can read texts in Italian, French, and German.

 Books

 Aldrete has written the books Gestures and Acclamations in Ancient Rome, Floods of the Tiber in Ancient Rome, The Encyclopedia of Daily Life in the Ancient World, Daily Life in the Ancient Roman City: Rome, Pompeii, and Ostia, The Long Shadow of Antiquity: What Have the Greeks and Romans Done for Us? (with Alicia Aldrete), and Reconstructing Ancient Linen Body Armor: Unraveling the Linothorax Mystery (with Scott Bartell and Alicia Aldrete).